shadow-light/sellingjesus.org/src/articles/judas.md

 > and you without money,\
 > come, buy, and eat!\
 > Come, buy wine and milk\
 > without money and without cost!
-(Isaiah 55:1)
+(Isa 55:1)

 One may argue that this does not harm Jesus himself, but Jesus himself claimed that a neglect of his elect is a malicious neglect of him.

 > And they too will reply, ‘Lord, when did we see You hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to You?’
 Then the King will answer, ‘Truly I tell you, whatever you did not do for one of the least of these, you did not do for Me.’
-(Matthew 25:44-45; cf. Acts 9:4)
+(Matt 25:44-45; cf. Acts 9:4)

 In fact, in considering the way it harms the kingdom, the sin of selling Christian teaching is even greater than the sin of Judas in several ways.
 Appealing to the Parisian Theologian William Perault, John Wycliffe observed that “simoniacs go beyond Iscariot, who secretly sold to the elders Truth existing in a mortal body, but simoniacs do the opposite entirely with regard to both the Son and the Holy Spirit.”[^1]  A modern commentator explains Wycliffe’s use of Perault: “The contrast here is that Judas sold God secretly as he exists in the human body of Christ, but simoniacs openly sell the divine Christ and the Holy Spirit.”
 If we acknowledge that [selling Christian teaching is simony](https://sellingjesus.org/articles/simony), the reality of this assessment becomes apparent.

 Judas operated in the shadows, but peddlers of the word of God operate openly.
 Judas did bodily harm to Christ, but the one who exchanges Christian teaching for money spiritually dishonors Christ who has been given to us freely.
 Additionally, since he presumably hopes to effect some work of the Spirit in the hearts of the hearers, he likewise dishonors the Holy Spirit who has been freely given as well.

 > We have not received the spirit of the world, but the Spirit who is from God, that we may understand what God has freely given us.
 And this is what we speak, not in words taught us by human wisdom, but in words taught by the Spirit, expressing spiritual truths in spiritual words.
-(1 Corinthians 2:12-13)
+(1 Cor 2:12-13)

 ## A Pretext of Friendship

 Lastly, Judas turned Jesus over to the Roman authorities under the pretext of friendship.

 > Now the betrayer had arranged a signal with them: “The One I kiss is the man; arrest Him.”
 Going directly to Jesus, he said, “Greetings, Rabbi!” and kissed Him.
 “Friend,” Jesus replied, “do what you came for.”
-(Matthew 26:48-50)
+(Matt 26:48-50)

 All who sell Christian teaching do so with the stated intention of the good of Christ and his kingdom.
 In some cases, this is all for show, but in every other case, those good intentions are at best misguided.